 National Closed Market Trading Risk.
-Where the underlying securities held by the Fund trade on foreign exchanges that are closed when the securities exchange on which the Fund's shares trade is open, likely resulting in deviations between the current price of such an underlying security and the last quoted price for the underlying security (i.e., the Fund's quote from the closed foreign market).
-This could result in premiums or discounts to the Fund's NAV that may be greater than those experienced by other exchange-traded funds ("ETFs").
+To the extent that the underlying securities held by the Fund trade on foreign exchanges that may be closed when the securities exchange on which the Fund's shares trade is open, there are likely to be deviations between the current price of such an underlying security and the last quoted price for the underlying security (i.e., the Fund's quote from the closed foreign market).
+These deviations could result in premiums or discounts to the Fund's NAV that may be greater than those experienced by other ETFs.